Get

 siamese cat

 As well as their elegant body shape, large ears, and charismatic personalities, Siamese cats are famed for their pointed coat coloration.
 But is there such a thing as a black Siamese cat?
-Is this a breed that even exists?
-Thanks to the genetics of the Siamese cat, a Seal Point Siamese is, in fact, a black Siamese cat, but their genetics means that their hair lightens to a pale cream color over their bodies.
+Is this a color variant that even exists?
+A solid black Siamese cat does not exist as such, due to their Himalayan gene, which is temperature sensitive and prevents full body pigmentation.
+However, a Seal Point Siamese may be considered the closest to a “black” Siamese cat, with dark brown points on the ears, face, paws, and tail, with the body pale cream or fawn, as per the standard.
+Siamese cats have hair that is a light to a pale cream color over their bodies.

 divider 2 cats